jamiewessels/nf-take-home/README.md

     <img src="images/water.png" width='900' height = '200'/>
 </p>

-# NF-Take-Home Part 1
+## Jamie Wessels | NF-Take-Home
-## Visualizing Progress
+# Part 1: GAD7 Analysis

-### Task Description:
+## Purpose:
-The purpose of this analysis was to explore different ways to visualize patient progress, using the GAD7 assessment data.
+The purpose of this analysis is to explore different ways to visualize patient progress, using the GAD7 assessment data.

 ## Data Pipeline:
 The steps I took to clean and transform the data can be found in the data_pipeline.py file.
 There were no null values, however, I did find duplicates where patients had multiple scores listed for the same day.
 For the purposes of this analysis, I assumed these were "retests" and averaged patient's scores that occurred within a single day.